rabbittsui/ModelCardDiff/README.md

 the gate unusable for normal cards.

-**Removed limitation does not set the exit code.** It would be tempting to fail
+**Removed limitation does not set the exit code.** It would be tempting to fail the build on a dropped limitation.
+The problem is that a limitation is legitimately removed when the weakness is genuinely fixed, and that is a normal part of model improvement.
+Failing on it would train people to stop writing limitations so the diff stays quiet, which is the opposite of the goal.
+The tool always shows the removal prominently and leaves the decision to a human, while reserving the hard exit code for a metric regression, which is a number and not a judgement.

+**Regression direction is a name heuristic, not configuration.** A configurable per metric direction would be more precise, but it would also be one more file to keep in sync with the card, and a stale configuration is worse than a transparent heuristic.
+The tool encodes the common cases (a rising error, loss, latency, or confusion rate is worse) and documents the assumption so a